 I am interested in Computer Graphics, Vision and their intersections with Machine Learning.

-More recently, I've been working on 3D shape processing through deep learning
+During my PhD, I've been working on various 3D vision problems using deep learning approaches

 with [Prof. Subhransu Maji](http://people.cs.umass.edu/~smaji/) and

 (#) Work Experience

 ![ ](fig/amazon_logo.png width="7%") **Amazon**.
 Applied Scientist Intern at Pasadena, CA. _Summer 2018_.